pachyderm/pachyderm/doc/concepts/pipeline-concepts/datum/cross-union.md

 ```

 **Note:** Each datum in a pipeline is processed independently by a single
 execution of your code.
-In this example, your code runs six times and each
+In this example, your code runs six times, and each
 datum is available to it one at a time.
 For example, your code
 processes `pfs/A/1.txt` in one of the runs and `pfs/B/5.txt` in a different run,
 and so on.
 In a union, two or more datums are never available to your code
 at the same time.
 You can simplify
 your union code by using the `name` property as described below.

-### Simplifying the Union Pipelines code
+### Simplifying the Union Pipelines Code

 In the example above, your code needs to read into the `pfs/A`
 _or_ `pfs/B` directory because only one of them is present in any given datum.